 Dose – a quantity of medicine or drug

 Goose – a large white bird, similar to a duck (see photo)

 Thwart – to prevent someone from accomplishing something

 Cart – a vehicle used for carrying stuff.

 Man alive – used to express shock (not very common)

 Real Life English loves making English learning fun and educational.

-To stay up-to-date [current] with everything that happens in the Real Life English Community, be sure to sign up for our weekly newsletter and receive a free PDF Report: The Top 5 Tools/Resources for Learning English Online.
+To stay up-to-date [current] with everything that happens in the Real Life English Community, be sure to sign up for our weekly newsletter and receive our FREE “Make English a Part of Your Life” Mini-Course.